 Hydro can be a very predictable and consistent form of electricity which works well with other forms of renewable energy to match demand.
 They’re actually one of the most flexible forms of generation, being able to hit maximum capacity in under 2 minutes and being able to be stopped just as quickly.

 This means that hydro is perfect for helping meet any peak demands and balance generation throughout the day.
-Using hydro in combination with other more weather dependant renewable generation such as
+Using hydro in combination with other more weather dependent renewable generation such as wind and solar is ideal as it can be turned on very quickly and is far more responsive than gas, coal or nuclear power stations.

 Hydroelectric generators also have long lives when compared to other forms of electricity generation.
 A hydroelectric generator can still be in service 50 to 100 years of working and requires very little labour with low maintenance costs which makes a lot of economic sense.